Hit246/carrercraftai/README.md

 ### Enable Password Reset Emails

 For the "Forgot Password" feature to work, you must configure an SMTP server in Firebase.
+Firebase **does not** send these emails for you by default.

 1. Go to the **Firebase Console** and select your project.
-2. Navigate to **Authentication**, then click on the **Templates** tab.
-3. In the "Sender name and email" section, click **Edit** (the pencil icon).
+2. In the left-hand navigation menu, go to **Build > Authentication**.
+3. Click on the **Templates** tab at the top of the page.
+4. You will see a list of email templates (Password reset, Email verification, etc.).
+In the **"Sender name and email address"** section above the list, click the **Edit** (pencil) icon.
-4. You will be prompted to set up an SMTP server.
-You can use a service like **SendGrid**, **Mailgun**, or your own SMTP server.
+5. A dialog will open.
+Firebase will now prompt you to set up an **SMTP server**.
+You need to provide credentials for an external email service.
+You can use services like **SendGrid**, **Mailgun**, **Resend**, or even your own Gmail account (though this is not recommended for production).
-5. Follow the on-screen instructions to provide your SMTP server address, username, and password.
+6. Follow the on-screen instructions to enter your SMTP server address, username, and password for that service.

-Once this is configured, Firebase will be able to send password reset and email verification emails.
+7. Once this is configured and saved, Firebase will use that service to send all authentication-related emails.

 ## ✍️ Author